engineer-roman/pocketsmith-tx-proxy/README.md

 The service returns appropriate HTTP status codes:

 - **200 OK**: Transaction created successfully
-- **400 Bad Request**: Invalid request format, missing required fields, or entity not found (currency account or category)
+- **400 Bad Request**: Invalid request format, missing required fields, or entity not found (account or category)
 - **403 Forbidden**: Invalid or missing authentication token
 - **405 Method Not Allowed**: HTTP method is not POST
 - **422 Unprocessable Entity**: Invalid amount format (e.g., multiple decimal separators)
 - **500 Internal Server Error**: Server-side error (check logs)

-When a currency account or category is not found, detailed error messages are logged indicating:
+When an account or category is not found, detailed error messages are logged indicating:
 - The exact search string used
 - How many entities were searched
 - Whether the lookup was from cache or API

 ## Development

-### Adding Support for New Currencies or Categories
+### Adding Support for New Accounts or Categories

 No configuration changes needed!
 The application **automatically** discovers:
-- All transaction accounts from your PocketSmith
+- All transaction accounts from your PocketSmith (sorted alphabetically)
-- All categories from your PocketSmith
+- All categories from your PocketSmith (sorted alphabetically)
+- Net worth accounts are automatically filtered out

-Simply use the correct currency code or category title in your API requests.
+Simply use the correct account name or category title in your API requests.
 The service will:
 1. Check the cache first (24-hour TTL)
 2. Fall back to PocketSmith API if not cached
+3. Sort the data alphabetically before caching
-3. Return a 400 error with detailed logging if the entity is not found
+4. Return a 400 error with detailed logging if the entity is not found

+**Note:** Account and category lookups are case-insensitive, so "USD General", "usd general", and "USD GENERAL" will all match the same account.

 ### Running Tests